 New Zealands and Californians are the most commonly used commercial meat rabbit.
 They are nicely proportioned and typically weigh between 8 1/2 and 12 pounds.
 They are usually pretty fast-growing, and their pelts are very soft and desirable due to their typically solid colors.

-While it’s perfectly fine to have your grow-outs (rabbits younger than butcher/breeding age), you can’t keep more than one breeding buck per colony.
+While it’s perfectly fine to have your grow-outs (rabbits younger than butcher/breeding age) in the colony, you can’t keep more than one breeding buck per colony.
 They will fight and will most likely kill each other.
-Bucks are usually fine with babies, and will usually even help take care of them.
+Bucks are usually fine with babies, and most even help take care of them.

 Cold and heat

 Raising meat rabbits can be a challenging but fun addition to any small homestead.
 I suggest you and your family try some rabbit meat, and determine if it’s something you’d like to do.
+I know it may be difficult for many to consider eating such a cute, cuddly animal, but if being more self reliant is a goal of yours, it might be worth it to try.
 For us, it was just a natural addition to our self-reliance goals.
 Have you considered raising meat rabbits?